greavr/gcs-bucket-info/LogProcessor/README.md

  - Date / Time stamp
  - Bucket Name
  - Storage Class (`multi_regional`,`regional`,`nearline`,`coldline`)
-- Check Pub/Sub MSG ID
+- Check StackDriver Event ID
- - If value not found in Big Query - Insert new row with values
+ - If value not found in Big Query
+   - Check if file path exists, if exists update row
+   - If file path not exists create new row
  - If value found in Big Query - Drop
 - If error
  - Save raw data packet into Big Query Error Dataset, along with error message